IEEE Intellectual Property Rights

 Policy language has been added to the PSPB Operations Manual to codify the expanded use of the PAL, and to encourage volunteers from other organizational units to use the PAL when reviewing nominations or appointments of individuals to positions of leadership or decision-making roles within IEEE.
 These include EICs, associate editors, conference organizers, Society Conference VPs, and Society Pubs VPs.
-The policy is described in the report entitled "Appropriate Use of the Prohibited Author List" (PDF, 1 MB).

 Volunteers who are interested in using the PAL are encouraged to send an email request to with: